kai-li-1994/garment-variant-dataset/README.md

 colour_labels
 ```

 Records were removed if they lacked material information, colour information, or both.
+This step was necessary because both material composition and colour are required for garment-level sorting and recycling-barrier assessment.

 The raw scraped dataset contained **47,834 product-page records**.
 After removing records with missing material or colour information, **47,570 records** remained.

-Summary:

 | Retailer-region | Original rows | Dropped rows | Rows after dropping |
 |---|---:|---:|---:|